teezily/t4b_slate/source/includes/_webhooks.md

 # Webhooks

-Webhooks allow your system to receive notifications about certain events.
+Webhooks enable your system to be notified of specific events.

-When an event occurs, the Teezily server will make a POST request to your defined URL containing a JSON object in the request body.
-Your server has to respond with HTTP status 200 OK, otherwise the request will be retried 12 times in increasing intervals (after 1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048 minutes).
+When an event occurs, Teezily's server will send a POST request to the URL specified by you, which will include a JSON object in the request body (referred as payload).
+Your server needs to give a response of HTTP status 200 OK, otherwise Teezily's server will try again 12 times with an increasing time gap between each retry (1, 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024 and 2048 minutes)

-## Creating a webhook
+## Configuring Webhooks

 Webhook URL and secret key are defined in the settings of your Shop API.